ghgeist/texas_border_data_analysis/README.md

 Add A.I. generated image here

+# To Do
+- Figure out how to cite my work

 # Trouble in Texas: Insights from the Texas Department of Public Safety’s Border Report

 # Project Overview